 In creating a virtual network, the list of sources or destinations or both may not be pre-determined by the customer.
 For instance, for a given source, there may be a list of multiple-destinations to which the optimal destination may be chosen depending on the network resource situations.
 Likewise, for a given destination, there may also be multiple-sources from which the optimal source may be chosen.
 In some cases, there may be a pool of multiple sources and destinations from which the optimal source-destination may be chosen.
 The following YANG module is shown for describing source container and destination container.
 The following YANG tree shows how to model multi-sources and multi-destinations.

-+--rw actn

-. . .

 +--rw vn

 +--rw vn-list* [vn-id]